plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

 #### Exercise `intrinsic-records` (stretch)

-Formulate the language of this chapter, STLC with records, using intrinsicaly typed terms.
+Formulate the language of this chapter, STLC with records, using intrinsically typed terms.
 This requires taking an algorithmic approach to the type system, which means that there is no subsumption rule and instead subtyping is used in the elimination rules.
 For example, the rule for function application would be: